Aristes

 Aristes is a census-designated place (CDP) in Conyngham Township, Columbia County, Pennsylvania, United States.
 It is part of Northeastern Pennsylvania.
-The population was 311 at the 2010 census.
+The population was 256 at the 2020 census.
 It is part of the Bloomsburg-Berwick micropolitan area.
 Aristes is located adjacent to the famous "ghost town" of Centralia.

 History

 Around the year 1800, the Red Tavern was built along the Old Reading Road, which ran from Catawissa to Reading.
 In 1865, the owner of the Red Tavern laid out a village which he called "Montana".
 When a post office was established here in 1897, the name of the town was changed to "Aristes", a contraction of the name Aristides, a Greek statesman.

-In 1948, United Airlines Flight 624 hit a high-voltage powerline and crashed in Aristes.
+In 1948, United Airlines Flight 624 hit a high-voltage powerline and crashed near Aristes.
 Notable victims of the crash included Broadway theatre impresario Earl Carroll and his girlfriend, actress Beryl Wallace; Henry L. Jackson, men's fashion editor of Collier's Weekly magazine and co-founder of Esquire magazine; and Venita Varden Oakie, the former wife of actor Jack Oakie.